JaKooLit/Hyprland-v3/config/hypr/HelpFile.md

-  Super           w       *wallpaper shuffle* (right click on wallpaper   waybar module) Super   Shift   w       *waybar style-change* (middle click on wallpaper   waybar module) Super   Ctrl    w       *wallpaper switcher* (click on wallpaper waybar    module) right click on update   waybar module  *wallpaper cycle using swaybg* (no animations) To change permanently the wallpaper edit the file in *~/.config/hypr/configs/Execs.conf* for the wallpaper styles and configurations, you can watch my video about it *https://youtu.be/6ZGzOjMJBe4* scripts for wallpaper stuff are located in *~/.config/hypr/scripts* file names `DarkLight.sh` `DarkLight-swaybg.sh` `Wallpaper.sh` `WallpaperSelect.sh` `WaybarStyles.sh` (last one for waybar)
+  Super           w       *wallpaper shuffle* (right click on wallpaper   waybar module) Super   Shift   w       *waybar style-change* (middle click on wallpaper   waybar module) Super   Ctrl    w       *wallpaper switcher* (click on wallpaper waybar    module)

+  right click on update   waybar module  *wallpaper cycle using swaybg* (no animations)

+  To change permanently the wallpaper edit the file in *~/.config/hypr/configs/Execs.conf*

+  for the wallpaper styles and configurations, you can watch my video about it *https://youtu.be/6ZGzOjMJBe4*

+  scripts for wallpaper stuff are located in *~/.config/hypr/scripts* file names `DarkLight.sh` `DarkLight-swaybg.sh` `Wallpaper.sh` `WallpaperSelect.sh` `WaybarStyles.sh` (last one for waybar)

+  swww is broken if you use fractional scaling

 # Monitor, executables, keybindings, window rules,
   files are located in *~/.config/hypr/configs*